 Outsourcing includes both foreign and domestic contracting, and sometimes includes offshoring (relocating a business function to a distant country), or nearshoring (transferring a business process to a nearby country).
 Outsourcing is often confused with offshoring, however, they can be distinguished: a company can outsource (work with a service provider) and not offshore to a distant country.
 Financial savings from lower international labor rates can provide a major motivation for outsourcing or offshoring.
 There can be tremendous savings from lower international labor rates when offshoring.

-PROs of Outsourcing your Contact center
+PROs of Outsourcing Your Contact Center

-- Temporary or overflow traffic: sparing yourself the challenge of hiring and downsizing to match seasonal peaks or short-run projects or volume spikes is another big advantage of an outsourcer.
-By averaging across multiple clients, they can easily balance your volume changes.
+- Temporary or overflow traffic: Sparing yourself the challenge of hiring and downsizing to match seasonal peaks or short-run projects or volume spikes is another big advantage of an outsourcer.
+By averaging across multiple clients, they easily can balance your volume changes.

-CONs of Outsourcing your Contact center
+CONs of Outsourcing Your Contact Center

-- Consistency vs. continuous improvement: many outsourced contracts are designed to deliver a minimum level of customer service at a fixed cost.
+- Consistency vs. continuous improvement: Many outsourced contracts are designed to deliver a minimum level of customer service at a fixed cost.
 Predictability and consistency is good, but this approach may miss opportunities to differentiate on improved customer experience or further reduce costs in the future.

-Considerations for Managing Outsourced Contact centers
+Considerations for Managing Outsourced Contact Centers

-Whether you chose to outsource, insource, or a combination of both – you are ultimately on the hook for making sure that the customer service agents represent your brand and deliver a great customer experience.
+Whether you chose to outsource, insource, or a combination of both, you are ultimately on the hook for making sure that the customer service agents represent your brand and deliver a great customer experience.
 Here are a few management considerations that need careful attention in any option.

-Operational efficiency KPIs: ultimately you need to hit your budget and make sure that your operations are as efficient as possible while still delighting customers.
-Depending on contracts with your BPO, these may managed inside the ‘black box’, however, keeping a pulse on overall contact volume, mix and efficiency is still helpful for longer term planning.
+Operational efficiency KPIs: Ultimately you need to hit your budget and make sure that your operations are as efficient as possible while still delighting customers.
+Depending on contracts with your BPO, these may managed inside the ‘black box;’ however, keeping a pulse on overall contact volume, mix and efficiency is still helpful for longer term planning.

 Consolidated routing and reporting: ensuring you have agile and scalable cloud contact center software to manage multiple sites, including work from home agents, is critically important.
 The right technology to support your contact center can be a key differentiator in selecting a BPO that you’ll use in a hybrid operating model.

-Make sure your internal and outsourced teams can not only report on these metrics, but also have continuous improvement programs in place that combine voice of the customer feedback, agent quality monitoring, and speech and text analytics.
+Make sure your internal and outsourced teams not only report on these metrics, but have continuous improvement programs that combine voice of the customer feedback, agent quality monitoring, and speech and text analytics.